 30. Lower Goose Creek Reservoir

 Lower Goose Creek Reservoir is a low-key spot tucked away near the town of Oakley in southern Idaho.
 It’s not huge, but it holds a surprising variety of fish, including walleye, perch, and rainbow trout.
+It is one of only a handful of Idaho waters with a real walleye fishery, which gives it a unique draw.
 Spring and fall are your best windows, especially when the water’s cooler and the fish are more active.
 It’s a good place for bank fishing, but small boats or kayaks will help you cover more water.
-The setup is simple—no big boat launches or fancy campsites—just a quiet place to cast and relax.
-If you’re after a mellow trip with steady action, Lower Goose Creek Reservoir is worth checking out.
+The setup is simple, with no big boat launches or fancy campsites, just a quiet place to cast and relax.

-Alice Lake isn’t the easiest place to reach, but it’s one of those spots that sticks with you.
-You’ll need to hike a few miles out of the Sawtooth Valley to get there, so pack light and plan ahead.
-The payoff?
-Cold, clear water and solid fishing for cutthroat and rainbow trout.
-Fly rods and small spinners work well here.
-Because it’s high up, the season starts late—usually after the snow melts out in early summer.
-It’s not a numbers lake, but the fish you do catch are healthy and wild.
-If you’re up for the trek, it’s worth the effort.
+Alice Lake is not the easiest place to reach, but it’s one of those spots that sticks with you.
+You hike a few miles out of the Sawtooth Valley to get there, so pack light and plan ahead.
+The payoff is cold, clear water and healthy brook trout that are usually willing to bite.
+Fly rods and small spinners both work well along the rocky shoreline.
+Because it sits high up, the season starts late, after the snow melts out.
+The fish are wild and the setting is hard to beat, so for anglers up for the trek, it’s worth the effort.

-Alturas Lake is tucked away off Highway 75, not far from Stanley, and offers a cooler spot for summer fishing.
-It is most popular for fishing Northern pikeminnow, Sockeye salmon, and Northern pike.
-The lake is long and has plenty of shoreline, making it easy to fish from the bank or a small boat.
-Early season is usually best, especially before the water warms up.
-There’s a campground nearby, so it’s easy to turn a day trip into a weekend.
-The views are great, but the fishing is what brings people back—steady action, especially if you know how to read the water.
+Alturas Lake is tucked off Highway 75 near Stanley and offers a cooler spot for summer fishing.
+It holds rainbow and cutthroat trout, along with brook trout and kokanee salmon in its clean, cold water.
+The lake is long with plenty of shoreline, so it’s easy to fish from the bank or a small boat.
+Early season is usually best, before the water warms up.
+Trolling produces along the deeper drop-offs, while the inlets and western shallows suit fly anglers.
+There’s a campground nearby, so a day trip turns into a weekend easily.
+The scenery keeps people coming back as much as the fish do.

 Stanley Lake sits at the base of the Sawtooth Mountains and gives you a solid mix of scenery and fishing.
 It’s a smaller lake, but it holds rainbow trout, brook trout, and sometimes kokanee.
 Early mornings are best, especially if you’re using a float tube or small boat.
 The water stays cold, which helps the fishing stay decent through summer.
 Shore access is pretty good, and the boat ramp makes it easy to get on the water.
 If you’re looking for a quiet place to fish with mountain views and simple access, Stanley Lake is a strong choice that’s easy to like.